connectome-neuprint/neuPrint/README.md

 ## Requirements
 * Neo4j version 3.5.3
 * [apoc version 3.5.0.1](https://neo4j-contrib.github.io/neo4j-apoc-procedures/)
-* neuprint-load-procedures.jar OR neuprint-procedures.jar (Note that triggers in neuprint-procedures.jar may slow down the load.)
+* neuprint-load-procedures.jar OR neuprint-procedures.jar (Triggers in neuprint-procedures.jar may slow down the load, so neuprint-load-procedures.jar is recommended)

+NOTE: To install the latter two, both apoc and neuprint procedures .jar files must be copied into the plugins directory of your neo4j database.
+[This may be helpful.](https://community.neo4j.com/t/how-can-i-install-apoc-library-for-neo4j-version-3-4-6-edition-community/1495)

 ## Example data